What we do

 Our statutory functions

-Our functions include collecting and publishing information relating to gender inequality indicators, assisting employers to take action, monitoring compliance, delivering programs and undertaking research.
+Our functions include collecting and publishing information relating to gender equality indicators, assisting employers to take action, monitoring compliance, delivering programs and undertaking research.

 Our programs